Controlling the inverted pole

 Adding a damping effect to the movement changes the reaction of the pendulum as demonstrated on the above plots.
 Friction in the system may be considered as dependent on the velocity Fr=bj' and the equations change to :

-Doing the Laplace transform : Applying
+Doing the Laplace transform :

-the first shifting property of the Laplace transform This equation represents a damped oscillatory motion.
 This equation describes a critically damped motion, since any decrease in the damping constant would produce oscillations.
-The motion that is represented by this equation is called overdamped motion and is non-oscillatory. |

 Link : http://www.abdn.ac.uk/physics/vpl/pendulum/harmonic.html